netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

 ## Using cipher groups

-The Ingress Citrix ADC ships with a [predefined set of cipher groups](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ciphers-available-on-the-citrix-ADC-appliances.html).
+The Ingress Citrix ADC ships with [built-in cipher groups](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ciphers-available-on-the-citrix-ADC-appliances.html).
 To use ciphers that are not part of the DEFAULT cipher group, you have to explicitly bind them to an SSL profile.
 You can also [create a user-defined cipher group](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ciphers-available-on-the-citrix-ADC-appliances/configure-user-defined-cipher-groups-on-the-adc-appliance.html) to bind to the SSL virtual server on the Ingress Citrix ADC.

+The built-in cipher groups can be used in Tier-1 and Tier-2 Citrix ADC, and the user-defined cipher group can be used only in Tier-1 Citrix ADC.

+To use a user-defined cipher group, ensure that the Citrix ADC has a user-defined cipher group.
+Perform the following:

+1. Create a user-defined cipher group.
+For example, `testgroup`.
+1. Bind all the required ciphers to the user-defined cipher group.
+1. Note down the user-defined cipher group name.

+For detailed instructions, see [Configure a user-defined cipher group](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ciphers-available-on-the-citrix-ADC-appliances/configure-user-defined-cipher-groups-on-the-adc-appliance.html#configure-a-user-defined-cipher-group-by-using-the-cli).

-Using the annotations for SSL profiles, you can use the predefined set of cipher groups or create a user-defined cipher group.
+Using the annotations for SSL profiles, you can bind the built-in cipher groups, a user-defined cipher group or both to the SSL profile.

-The following is the syntax of the ingress annotation that you can use to use the predefined set of cipher groups on the Ingress Citrix ADC:
+The following is the syntax of the ingress annotation that you can use to bind the built-in cipher groups and a user-defined cipher group to an SSL profile:

-    ingress.citrix.com/frontend-sslprofile:'{"sni":"enabled", "ciphers" : [{"ciphername": "secure", "cipherpriority" :"1"}, {"ciphername": "SECURE", "cipherpriority" :"21"}]}'
+    ingress.citrix.com/frontend-sslprofile:'{"sni":"enabled", "ciphers" : [{"ciphername": "SECURE", "cipherpriority" :"1"}, {"ciphername": "testgroup", "cipherpriority" :"2"}]}'

-The ingress annotation binds all the ciphers mentioned in the `cipername` parameter to the SSL profile, `ciphers`.
+The ingress annotation binds the built-in cipher group, `SECURE`, and the user-defined cipher group, `testgroup`, to the SSL profile.